-Water kefir grains should be switched to new sugar water every 24-48 hours to prevent them from running out of sugar to eat.
-Once the kefir grains run out of food, the yeast and bacteria which comprise the kefir grains can move out of balance making the kefir grains work less effectively.
-How quickly the kefir grains consume the sugar is a function of how warm the area is where they are culturing.
-In a warm house or on warm days, it's best to switch the kefir grains to new sugar water every 24-36 hours to prevent over-culturing.
+Water kefir grains should be switched to new sugar water every 24 to 48 hours to prevent them from running out of food.
+Once they run out of food, the yeast and bacteria that comprise the water kefir grains can move out of balance, making them work less effectively.
+The speed at which the water kefir grains consume the sugar is a function of how warm the area is where they are culturing.
+In a warm house or on warm days, it's best to transfer the kefir grains to new sugar water every 24-36 hours, to prevent over-culturing.

-Juice tends to be very acidic and while it makes for delicious kefir, putting the kefir grains in juice can be a bit hard on them making it difficult for the kefir grains to multiply effectively.
-We've had mixed reports as to whether kefir grains will multiply in coconut water but if they do so, it will be very slowly.
+Juice tends to be very acidic, and while it makes delicious water kefir, putting the water kefir grains in juice can be a bit hard on them, making it difficult for them to multiply effectively.
+Coconut water can have the same effect.

-While it can be tempting to reduce the amount of sugar used to make water kefir, it is generally detrimental to the health of the kefir grains.
-We recommend using 1/4 cup sugar per quart of water when making water kefir to ensure that an adequate amount of sugar is available for the water kefir grains.
-It is also important not to have too many kefir grains in the jar.
-Somewhere between 3 tablespoons and 1/2 cup for a quart jar and 3 tablespoons and one cup for a two quart jar is best.
+While it can be tempting to reduce the amount of sugar used to make water kefir, it can be detrimental to the health of the water kefir grains.
+We recommend using ¼ cup sugar per quart of water when making water kefir.
+Only 3-4 tablespoons water kefir grains are required to culture 1-2 quarts of sugar water.
+As the grains grow and multiply, remove excess grains.

 Choose a Warm Spot for Culturing

-Keep the Kefir Grains Out of the Refrigerator
+Keep the Water Kefir Grains Out of the Refrigerator

-The ideal environment for kefir grains is on the counter, at room temperature being fed with fresh sugar water every 24-48 hours.
-At times though, it may be necessary to take a break from making water kefir and when necessary they can be stored in the refrigerator but when doing so, kefir grains are placed in a state of hibernation.
-It can be difficult for the kefir grains to come out of a hibernated state repeatedly and so we strongly recommend limiting cold exposure only to times when it is absolutely necessary (e.g. a yearly vacation, etc.).
-Click here for more information on taking a break from making kefir.
+The ideal environment for water kefir grains is on the counter, at room temperature, being fed with fresh sugar water every 24-48 hours.
+While taking a break for vacation or unexpected emergencies is necessary from time to time, avoid refrigerating the grains too frequently.
+It can be difficult for the water kefir grains to come out of a hibernated state repeatedly.
+Consult our article on taking a break from making water kefir, for more information.